 The Local Coastal Program Local Assistance Grant Program provides funds to support local governments in completing or updating Local Coastal Programs (LCP) consistent with the California Coastal Act, with special emphasis on planning for sea-level rise and climate change.
-The Coastal Commission has awarded two rounds of LCP Local Assistance grants to local governments, including grants to 11 local governments in Fiscal Year 2013/2014 for the first round of grants and grants to 12 local governments in Fiscal Year 2014/2015 for the second round of grants.
+The Coastal Commission has awarded four rounds of LCP Local Assistance grants, including 11 grants in Fiscal Year 2013/2014 for the first round of grant funding, 13 grants in Fiscal Year 2014/2015 for the second round of grant funding, 14 grants in Fiscal Year 2015/2016 for the third round of grant funding, and 7 grants in Fiscal Year 2016/2017 for the fourth round of grant funding.
 For a summary of the funded grant projects, see below.

-For more information on the grant program, please contact Kelsey Ducklow if you are in Northern California (Del Norte through San Luis Obispo counties), and Carey Batha if you are in Southern California (Santa Barbara through San Diego counties).
+For more information on the grant program, please contact Kelsey Ducklow if you are in Northern California (Del Norte through San Luis Obispo counties), and Daniel Nathan if you are in Southern California (Santa Barbara through San Diego counties).
 General inquiries may be directed to LCPGrantProgram@coastal.ca.gov

-The California Coastal Commission is pleased to announce a fourth round of grant funding to support local governments in completing or updating Local Coastal Programs (LCPs) consistent with the California Coastal Act, with special emphasis on planning for sea-level rise and climate change.
+The California Coastal Commission is pleased to announce a fifth round of grant funding to support local governments in completing or updating Local Coastal Programs (LCPs) consistent with the California Coastal Act and with special emphasis on planning for strategies to reduce greenhouse gas emissions and to adapt to the impacts of climate change.
 Local governments responsible for developing and amending LCPs under the California Coastal Act are eligible to apply.
-A total of approximately $550,000 is available.
+A total of $750,000 is available.